smerth/macos-setup/README.md

 Check that `.bash_profile` has been created.
 Since we're running zsh, copy the conda init script from `.bash_profile` to `.zprofile`.
 You can delete `.bash_profile`

 Reopen Warp.
-If Everything worked your prompt should begin with `base` which indicated you are currently using the base python installation.
+If everything worked your prompt should begin with `base` which indicated you are currently using the base python installation.

 ### Set up Python Environments